Simple and Honest Confidence Intervals in Nonparametric Regression: Comparison with other approaches

 The resulting coverage is given by $\Phi(t_{\text{RBC}}+z_{1-\alpha/2})-\Phi(t_{\text{RBC}}-z_{1-\alpha/2})$.
 The RBC interval length relative to the $1-\alpha$ FLCI around a local linear estimator with the same kernel and minimax MSE bandwidth is the same under both $\FSY{p}(\SC)$, and $\FHol{p}(\SC)$, and given by

-The resulting coverage and relative length is given in Table~\ref{tab:cct-minimax-mse}.
-One can see that although the coverage properties are excellent (since $t_{\text{RBC}}$ is quite low in all cases), the intervals are about 30\% longer than the FLCIs around the RMSE bandwidth.
+The resulting coverage and relative length is given in \Cref{tab:cct-minimax-mse}.
+One can see that although the undercoverage is very mild, (since $t_{\text{RBC}}$ is quite low in all cases), the intervals are about 30\% longer than the FLCIs around the RMSE bandwidth.

-Under the class $\FHol{2}(\SC)$, the RBC intervals are also reasonably robust to using a larger bandwidth: if the bandwidth used is 50\% larger than $\hrmse$, so that the bias-sd ratio in Equation~\eqref{eq:bias-sd-cct} is larger by a factor of $(1.5)^{5/2}$, the resulting coverage is still at least 93.0\% for the kernels considered in Table~\ref{tab:cct-minimax-mse}.
+Under the class $\FHol{2}(\SC)$, the RBC intervals are also reasonably robust to using a larger bandwidth: if the bandwidth used is 50\% larger than $\hrmse$, so that the bias-sd ratio in \Cref{eq:bias-sd-cct} is larger by a factor of $(1.5)^{5/2}$, the resulting coverage is still at least 93.0\% for the kernels considered in \Cref{tab:cct-minimax-mse}.
 Under $\FSY{2}(\SC)$, using a bandwidth 50\% larger than $\hrmse$ yields coverage of about $80\%$ on the boundary and 87\% in the interior.

-If one instead considers the classes $\FSY{3}(\SC)$ and $\FHol{3}(\SC)$ (but with $\hrmse$ still chosen to be MSE optimal for $\FSY{2}(\SC)$ or $\FHol{2}(\SC)$), then the RBC interval can be considered an undersmoothed CI based on a second order local polynomial estimator.
-Following the discussion of undersmoothed CIs above, the limiting coverage is $1-\alpha$ when $\SC$ is fixed (this matches the pointwise-in-$f$ coverage statements in CCT, which assume the existence of a continuous third derivative in the present context).
-Due to this undersmoothing, however, the RBC CI shrinks at a slower rate than the optimal CI\@.
 Thus, depending on the smoothness class, the 95\% RBC CI has close to 95\% coverage and efficiency loss of about 30\%, or exactly 95\% coverage at the cost of shrinking at a slower than optimal rate.